major-segfault/khalilstemmler-website-2019/src/pages/blogs/thoughts/decade-in-review.md

 I was a Technical Analyst at IBM and accompanied by two of my brock buds, Imran and Sulman.
 Lots of fun times being thrown into the deep end, resolving customer service requests on technologies that we practically knew nothing about.
 To this day, I still can't tell you what a _star schema_ is.

+<p class="special-quote"><b>Quip of the decade</b>: Once, I forgot to pack a lunch and decided that I would just spend my lunch break reading my copy of Kim Gordon's autobiography that I brought from home.
+I entered the elevevator with Sulman, Imran, and our team lead, Cam.
+Cam asked me where my lunch was, and I told him I forgot it.
+A couple seconds of silence passed.
+Before the doors to the elevator opened, Sulman murmured the words, "Readers digest".
+Two more seconds passed.
+Then, we all bursted out with uncontrollable laughter.</p>

 ### Freak punk shows

 Ottawa and Montreal have thriving art scenes.
 One particular night after work, I walked across town in the blistering cold looking The Gabba Hey, an underground punk venue located in an industrial district of Ottawa.